 First Degree Fitness Newport AR Rower Review

-At a slightly lower price, the First Degree Fitness Newport sits very close to some of the best rowing machines out there.
+At a reasonably affordable price, the First Degree Fitness Newport sits very close to some of the best rowing machines out there.
 It comes with a solid metal frame construction, and fluid resistance technology offering a unique feature of adjustable water resistance.

 The tank is made out of a very tough polycarbonate shell, housing a triple-bladed stainless steel paddle.
 It provides smooth and consistent resistance, mimicking that of outdoor water rowing.